vitonsky/blog/posts/2024/march/decision-logs/2024-03-20-decision-logs.md

 ![The Gangs of New York movie (2002)](<gangs of new york.jpg>)

 Did you have faced with a case when you have problems with some technologies and nobody can explain why we use this solution but not another.
-Or, maybe decision takes a lot of time because your team no have a consensus?
+Or, maybe decision takes a lot of time on your project, because a team no have a consensus?

-The both problems are result of lack a decision logs in your project.
+The both problems are result of lack a decision logs.
 You may eliminate such problems with a simple rules below.

 ## Converse a solutions in writing